Probing the Schroedinger-Newton equation in a Stern-Gerlach interferometer: Conclusions

 \acknowledgments

-The authors acknowledge Juan Pêgas for the constructive discussions.
+The authors acknowledge discussions with Markus Aspelmeyer, Caslav Brukner, Nathan Argaman, Ron Folman, and Juan Pêgas.
 G.~H.~S.~A. was fully supported by the São Paulo Research Foundation (FAPESP) under grant~2022/08424-3.
 G.~E.~A.~M. was partially supported by the National Council for Scientific and Technological Development and FAPESP under grants~301508/2022-4 and~2022/10561-9, respectively.